What is Humanism?

 Believes that, in the absence of an afterlife and any discernible purpose to the universe, human beings can act to give their own lives meaning by seeking happiness in this life and helping others to do the same.

-But there are other definitions, notably the 2002 Amsterdam Declaration of the International Humanist and Ethical Union, which is more detailed and has a measure of international agreement.
+But there are other definitions, notably Humanists International’s Amsterdam Declaration (most recently updated in 2022), which is more detailed and has a measure of international agreement.

 What do humanists do?

 The national charity supporting and representing humanists is Humanists UK.
 There is a wealth of information on its website including its extensive list of distinguished patrons.
 South West London Humanists (SWLH) is a Partner of Humanists UK.
+You can see the latest update on our activities here.
 Although we’re separate organisations, most people who support SWLH are also members of Humanists UK.
 Click here to join, or donate to, Humanists UK.
 Their activities fall into two broad categories:

 Campaigning: on schools & education; human rights & equality; secularism; and public ethical issues.